hakeem0114/MyOracle/README.md

 The project calls the Geolocation API by IPify to get the requested IP info, then uses the result to update the outputs and map.

-Using vanilla & Tailwind CSS for stying.
+Using vanilla & Tailwind CSS for stying with regex for validation.
 Styled components will used in my next project as I learn more frameworks.

-It was inspired by a front-end mentor challenge with more modifications & tests
+It was inspired by a front-end mentor challenge.

 ### Prerequisites